markusMM/Network-Expectation-Truncation/README.md

 ![Percepron Features](https://raw.githubusercontent.com/markusMM/Network-Expectation-Truncation/master/plots/BSC_NET_MNIST/Wperc0_1.png)

-*Learned first-layer Perceptron activations from Co-Training Binary Sparse Coding and a Multi-Layer Perceptron.
-The probabilistic component analysis did learn Gabor-like components, similar to the receptive fiels measured in the V1-cells of the brain.*
+*Learned first-layer Perceptron activations from Co-Training Binary Sparse Coding and a Multi-Layer Perceptron. the feature map does learn features similar to edge filters in the brain.
+However, we do see clearly some residues from the MNIST digits remain. *

 # Usage 'API'